saana-tai/training-final-exam/README.md

 ## Task 13: Preview the robot

-> Yo Dawg i herd you like cars so we put a car in yo car so you can drive while u drive. _- Xzibit, Pimp My Ride_

 To robotically get the image of the robot, the robot needs to preview the robot.

 ### Hints